Continuing on with my food experience in 2008…

 I ate at Caffè Zamboni (Via Zamboni, 6) for lunch.
 Caffè Zamboni is a fun little bustling caffè.
 I ordered a stacchino (a type of cheese) and rucola sandwich with a flat type of bread.
 It was very good and very cheap.

 For dinner, I ate at Osteria al 15 (Via Mirasole, 13).
-I wrote about my wonderful meal at Osteria al 15 and posted some mouth-watering photos last week.
+I wrote about my wonderful meal at Osteria al 15.
+Here are two of the food photos from that post…

 In the afternoon, I trekked over to Pasticceria Laganà (Via S. Stefano,112), a pastry shop Chiocciola recommended that is very well known in Bologna.
 I wanted to go there to buy some treats for my friends Katia and Guido.
 Pasticceria Laganà is located on Via Santa Stefano.
 Note… it is not located near the Santa Stefano church.
 It is located at the other end of this very long street.
 It is also closed in the afternoon, which I found out after my very long walk there.
 Since Laganà was closed, I stopped at a nearby gelateria (which I will talk about in my gelato post) before heading back to my hotel.